aws/aws-lambda-builders/aws_lambda_builders/workflows/python_uv/DESIGN.md

 #### Step 2: Build dependencies based on manifest type

 **For pyproject.toml with uv.lock present:**
-- Use `uv sync` to install exact dependencies from lock file
+- Use `uv export` to convert lock file to requirements.txt format
+- Install using `uv pip install` with platform targeting (--python-platform)
-- Provides reproducible builds with locked dependency versions
+- Provides reproducible builds with locked dependency versions AND cross-platform support

 **For pyproject.toml without uv.lock:**
 - Use `uv lock` to create temporary lock file with resolved dependencies
 - Use `uv export` to convert lock file to requirements.txt format
-- Install dependencies using the exported requirements
+- Install dependencies using `uv pip install` with platform targeting

 **For requirements.txt files:**
 - Use `uv pip install` directly with Lambda-compatible settings

+**Why export + pip install instead of uv sync?**
+`uv sync` doesn't support cross-platform builds (no --python-platform flag).
+Since Lambda requires building for Linux (x86_64 or ARM64) regardless of the build machine's OS, we use `uv export` to convert lock files to requirements.txt, then `uv pip install` which supports the `--python-platform` flag for cross-platform wheel selection.

 #### Step 3: Configure Lambda-compatible installation